AgoraIO-Community/tutoring-reference-app/README.md

 builderToken = jsonDecode(response.body)['builderToken'];
 ```
 #### Custom Actions from Agora Events
-But this doesn't actually show anything within our application.
-In order to do that we need to set up a [Protobuf for our project](https://protobuf.dev/getting-started/darttutorial/).
+But calling this endpoint doesn't actually show anything in our application.
+To do that, we need to set up a [protobuf for our project](https://protobuf.dev/getting-started/darttutorial/).

-Here is a template for Agora's Real Time Transcription
+Here is a template for Agora Real-Time Transcription
 ```
 syntax = "proto3";